Percheron

-The Percheron is a breed of draft horse that originated in the Huisne river valley in western France, part of the former Perche province from which the breed takes its name.
-Usually gray or black in color, Percherons are well muscled, and known for their intelligence and willingness to work.
+The Percheron is a breed of draft horse that originated in the Huisne river valley in western France, part of the former Perche province, from which the breed takes its name.
+Usually gray or black in color, Percherons are well-muscled, and known for their intelligence and willingness to work.
 Although their exact origins are unknown, the ancestors of the breed were present in the valley by the 17th century.
-They were originally bred for use as war horses.
-Over time, they began to be used for pulling stagecoaches and later for agriculture and hauling heavy goods.
+They are believed to descend from war horses.
+Over time, they began to be used for pulling stagecoaches; and later, for agriculture and hauling heavy goods.
 In the late 18th and early 19th centuries, Arabian blood was added to the breed.
 Exports of Percherons from France rose exponentially in the late 19th century, and the first purely Percheron stud book was created in France in 1893.

 Before World War I, thousands of Percherons were shipped from France to the United States, but after the war began, an embargo stopped shipping.
-The breed was used extensively in Europe during the war, with some horses being shipped from the US back to France to help in the war effort.
-Beginning in 1918, Percherons began to be bred in Great Britain, and in 1918 the British Percheron Horse Society was formed.
-After a series of name and studbook ownership changes, the current US Percheron registry was created in 1934.
-In the 1930s, Percherons accounted for 70 percent of the draft horse population in the United States, but their numbers declined substantially after World War II.
-However, the population began to recover and as of 2009, around 2,500 horses were registered annually in the United States alone.
-The breed is still used extensively for draft work, and in France they are used for food.
-They have been crossed with several light horse breeds to produce horses for range work and competition.
-Purebred Percherons are used for forestry work and pulling carriages, as well as work under saddle, including competition in English riding disciplines such as show jumping.
+The breed was used extensively in Europe during the war, with some horses being shipped from the United States back to France to help in the war effort.
+Beginning in 1918, Percherons began to be bred in the United Kingdom; in 1918, the British Percheron Horse Society (BPHS) was formed.
+After a series of name and studbook ownership changes, the current United States Percheron registry was created in 1934.
+In the 1930s, Percherons accounted for 70% of the draft horse population in the United States, but their numbers declined substantially after World War II.
+However, the population began to recover; and, as of 2009, around 2,500 Percheron horses were registered annually in the United States alone.

+The breed is still used extensively for draft work; in France, they are also bred for horse meat.
+They have been crossed with several light horse breeds to produce both stock horses and sport horses.
+Purebred Percherons are used for forestry work and pulling carriages, as well as work under saddle, including competition in various English riding disciplines, including show jumping.

 Characteristics

+Percherons are generally gray or black in coloring.
+The head has a straight profile, broad forehead, large eyes and long thin ears.
+The chest is deep and wide and the croup long and level.
+The legs are heavily muscled, and the lower legs have little or no feathering.
+Enthusiasts describe the temperament as alert, and members of the breed are considered intelligent, willing workers with good dispositions, and easy keepers.
+In the 19th century, they were known to travel up to 60 km a day at a trot.